CalConnect/csd-vobject-vformat/sections/property-date-values/09-iso-date-time-basic.md

 :
-  This value format accepts a complete date and time of day representation, specified in [@ISO.8601.2004] Section 4.3.2 "Complete representations", identical with ISO-DATE-TIME, except that the "utc-offset" portion is disallowed.
+  This value format accepts a complete date and time of day representation, specified in [@ISO.8601.2004] Section 4.3.2 "Complete representations", identical with ISO-DATE-TIME-COMPLETE, except that the "utc-offset" portion is disallowed.

   The value can be represented in these ways: